ESG

 DETAILS :

-[Extract] Summary presentation of the entity's general approach to taking criteria into account
+[Excerpt] Summary presentation of the entity's general approach to taking into account environmental, social and quality criteria of SG governance, and in particular in the investment policy and strategy:

-Archinvest's investment strategy is based on the creation of funds of funds.
-Archinvest has developed a strong belief in the benefits of responsible investment.
-The management company considers that the integration of environmental, social and governance criteria is important to sustainable management.
-For this reason, Archinvest now includes an analysis of the management company of the underlying funds, as well as a review of the funds' ESG policies and procedures.
-Achinvest selects funds that have made ESG a central development focus.
+Archinvest bases its investment strategy on the creation of funds of funds.
+Archinvest has developed a strong belief in the benefits of responsible investments.
+The management company believes that integrating environmental, social, and governance criteria is important for sustainable management.
+This is why Archinvest now includes an analysis of the underlying fund's management company as well as a review of the underlying funds' ESG policies and procedures.
+Archinvest selects funds that have made ESG a central focus of development.

-The management company is in the process of building up its capacity to monitor the progress of ESG indicators in the funds.
+The management company has made it possible to monitor the progress of the results of the ESG indicators included in the funds, where applicable.

-Article 4(1)(b) of Regulation (EU) 2019/2088 of the European Parliament and of the Council of November 27, 2019 on the publication of sustainability-related information in the financial services sector ("SFDR") requires fund managers to publish a statement regarding the consideration of the main negative impacts of investment decisions on sustainability factors as at June 30.
+Article 4(1)(b) of Regulation (EU) 2019/2088 of the European Parliament and of the Council of 27 November 2019 on sustainability-related disclosures in the financial services sector ('SFDR') requires fund managers to publish a statement on the consideration of principal adverse impacts of investment decisions on sustainability factors as of 30 June.

-Starting in 2022, Archinvest has put in place processes and measures to assess and monitor ESG issues and sustainability risks (i.e. environmental, social and governance factors) in the investment cycle.
+Archinvest has implemented processes and measures from 2022 to assess and monitor ESG issues and sustainability risks (i.e. environmental, social and governance factors) in the investment cycle.

-At this stage Archinvest does not consider the main negative impacts prescribed in the EU SFDR regulation, as the Company recognizes the current limitations of the available data to fully comply with the reporting requirements.
+At this stage Archinvest does not consider the main adverse impacts prescribed in the EU SFDR Regulation, as the Company recognizes the current limitations of the data available to fully comply with the reporting requirements.

-The Company's position will be kept under review and closely monitored as the market evolves.
-To this end, Archinvest will reassess the situation and make any necessary changes in due course, with a view to addressing the main negative impacts in the manner envisaged in article 4(1)a) of SFDR.
+The Company's position is subject to continuous review and close monitoring as market developments evolve.
+In this sense, Archinvest reassesses the situation and makes the necessary changes in a timely manner, with a view to addressing the main negative impacts in the manner envisaged in Article 4(1)(a) of SFDR.

-[Excerpt ] The exclusion policy applies mainly to article 8 and 9 funds within the meaning of SFDR, and may in some cases also apply to article 6 funds.
+[Excerpt] The exclusion policy applies primarily to Article 8 and 9 funds within the meaning of SFDR and may in certain cases apply to Article 6 funds.

-This exclusion policy is part of Archinvest's Sustainable Investment policy, in line with Archinvest's corporate social responsibility approach.
-As part of its corporate social responsibility, and as an asset manager, Archinvest has decided to formalize its commitment to the public interest by excluding from its investment perimeter several business sectors with significant negative impacts on the environment and on societal aspects.
-These exclusions apply to all Archinvest management strategies for Article 8 and 9 funds within the meaning of the SFDR.
+This exclusion policy is part of Archinvest's sustainable investment policy, consistent with Archinvest's corporate social responsibility approach.
+As part of its corporate social responsibility, and as an asset manager, Archinvest has decided to formalize its commitments to the general interest by excluding from its investment scope several sectors of activity with significant negative impacts on the environment and societal aspects.
+The exclusions are applied to all Archinvest management strategies for Article 8 and 9 funds within the meaning of SFDR.

-The purpose of this policy is to set the general framework for excluding companies engaged in controversial activities with reference to a normative framework that includes:
+The purpose of this policy is to establish the general framework for excluding companies carrying out controversial activities with reference to a regulatory framework which includes:

-The Ottawa and Oslo Conventions and their transposition into French law,
+• The Ottawa and Oslo Conventions and their transpositions into French law;

-The FATF's list of high-risk or "non-cooperative" jurisdictions,
+• The list of high-risk or “non-cooperative” jurisdictions established by the FATF;

-This normative exclusion policy consists of excluding investment funds that do not comply with our ESG policy, international conventions and internationally recognized frameworks, or national regulatory frameworks.
+This normative exclusion policy consists of excluding investment funds that do not comply with our ESG policy, nor with international conventions and internationally recognized frameworks, nor with national regulatory frameworks.

 Archinvest has added sectoral exclusions to its normative exclusions, so as to avoid investing in activities whose ESG impacts are highly criticized.

-The aim of this policy is to increase transparency on how financial market participants integrate relevant sustainability risks, whether significant or likely to be significant, into their investment decision-making processes.
+The objective of this policy is to enhance transparency on how financial market participants integrate relevant sustainability risks, whether material or likely to be material, into their investment decision-making processes.

 The policy is based on the principle of double materiality:

-Sustainability risk: Impact of external events on product performance (How is the impact of external events on the performance of the financial product integrated into the risk management policy?)
+• Sustainability risk: Impact of external events on the product's performance (How is the impact that external events could have on the performance of the financial product integrated into the risk management policy?),

-Negative sustainability impacts: Impact of investments made on external sustainability factors (How does the entity ensure that investments made do not cause significant harm to environmental and social objectives?)
+• Adverse sustainability impacts: Impact of investments made on external sustainability factors (How does the entity ensure that investments made do not cause significant harm to environmental and social objectives?).

 1. Voting policy

-Archinvest markets feeders (a single underlying private equity fund) and multi-funds (several underlying private equity funds).
-These underlying funds are managed by third-party management companies.
-In accordance with their regulations, these underlying funds decide whether or not to invest in specific companies.
-Archinvest does not exercise any decision-making powers in relation to the decision to invest or not in any particular company.
-Archinvest has no voting rights and cannot make any direct commitments via voting rights.
+Archinvest markets feeders (a single underlying Private Equity fund) and multi-funds (several underlying Private Equity funds).
+These underlying funds are managed by third-party Management Companies.
+In accordance with their regulations, these underlying funds make the decisions to invest or not in identified companies.
+Archinvest does not exercise decision-making powers regarding the decision to invest or not in a company in the portfolio of an underlying fund.
+Archinvest does not have voting rights and cannot make direct commitments through voting rights.

-However, when assessing the funds and the Management Company managing the underlying funds, Archinvest will check that the Management Company's voting policy is consistent with its commitments.
+However, when assessing the underlying funds and the Management Company managing the underlying funds, Archinvest will verify that the Management Company's voting policy is consistent with its commitments.

 2. Shareholder engagement policy

-Sustainability criteria are integrated into the annual appraisal of team members.
-They are also taken into account in the assessment of the annual bonus.
+Sustainability criteria are integrated into the annual evaluation of team members.
+They are taken into account in the assessment of the annual bonus.

-Pre-contractual documents, article 10 and periodic reports on the funds are available on request from Archinvest.
+Pre-contractual documents, Article 10 and periodic reports concerning the funds are available upon request from Archinvest.

 Archinvest